 Life is filled with decisions.
 When to eat?
 What to study?
 Where to work?
 Who to marry?
 And, perhaps most importantly, which football team to support.
 Faced with such a myriad of decisions, I have always wondered – how can we make better choices?

-This basic question fuels my research, which exists at the intersection between psychology, marketing, and behavioural economics.
+This basic question fuels my research, which exists at the intersection between psychology, marketing, management, and economics.

-If you’re interested in starting a collaboration, visiting or working in our research lab, becoming a research student, or just interested in talking about human decision-making, then please contact me.
+If you’re interested in starting a collaboration, visiting our research lab, becoming a research student, or just discussing how to make better decisions, then please contact me.